-Hollywood is reeling following the accidental shooting death of cinematographer Halyna Hutchins on the set of the Alec Baldwin-produced film, Rust.
-The incident, which also resulted in director Joel Souza being injured, is currently under investigation by the Santa Fe County Sheriff.
+Hollywood was stunned following the accidental shooting death of cinematographer Halyna Hutchins on the set of the Alec Baldwin-produced film, Rust, in October 2021.
+The incident, which also resulted in director Joel Souza being injured, was investigated by the Santa Fe County Sheriff.
+On January 31, 2023, Baldwin and the film’s armorer were officially charged with involuntary manslaughter, to which both pleaded not guilty.
+In a surprising development, Baldwin’s attorney claimed on March 9 that the weapon involved in the shooting had been “destroyed.”

-Police responded to a 911 call of a reported shooting at Bonanza Creek Ranch, where Rust is filming.
+On October 21, 2021, police responded to a 911 call of a reported shooting at Bonanza Creek Ranch, where Rust is filming.
 Once there, they found Hutchins had been shot, while Souza was suffering unspecified injuries.
 Hutchins was airlifted to the University of New Mexico Hospital, where she was pronounced deceased.
-Souza was transported by ambulance to CHRISTUS St. Vincent Regional Medical Center, and has since been released.
+Souza was transported by ambulance to CHRISTUS St. Vincent Regional Medical Center and was later released.

 According to a representative for Baldwin, Hutchins was shot by a prop gun that was wielded by Baldwin.
 While prop guns are designed to fire blanks made from paper or plastic, a shot from close range can be lethal.